Skip to main content

 --iam-account $DNS_SA_EMAIL

-1. Get the contents of the credentials.son.
+1. Get the contents of the credentials.json.
 Note that you don't need to create a Kubernetes secret.
-The credentials will be directly provided to the APL installer and APL will create the secret.

 cat /local/path/to/credentials.json